 We must do better!!!
 To reduce the environmental consequences of plastic, there are little things each of us can do!
 Switch to refillable water bottles, store leftovers in glass containers, bring reusable tote bags to the grocery store.

 Look for sustainable products when shopping

 The home and lifestyle products you purchase can also lead to vast environmental damage.
 The fashion industry, for example, is the second-largest polluter in the globe using 1.5 trillion liters of water every year.
 So it’s important to be a conscious consumer and be mindful of what materials are used to create the items you buy and how they’re packaged, too.
 For instance, Westlake’s luxurious heirloom linens are made sustainably without sacrificing quality and come packaged in a beautiful, low-impact gift box.

 Reduce your paper use

 The production of paper pollutes the air with greenhouse gases and releases inorganic materials into the water.
 Paper also makes up about 26% of discarded waste in disposal areas.
 To help correct this issue, go digital whenever possible.
 Some stores will email your receipts if you ask.
 You can sign up for paperless billing for monthly payments.
 You can even use e-tickets for things like movies, theme parks, and other events.

 Look for re-usable items

 Disposable, single-use products such as paper plates, razors, sandwich bags, and coffee cups are not great for Mother Earth as they are only used once and then end up in landfills.
-Instead, bring your coffee mug to the coffee shop, drink out of a stainless steel straw, and use your cutlery to eat takeout instead of using the plastic versions restaurants provide.
+Instead, bring your reusable coffee mug to the coffee shop, drink out of a stainless steel straw, and use your cutlery to eat takeout instead of using the plastic versions restaurants provide.

 Recycle whenever possible